 Lemon Tahini Dressing

-I am completely obsessed with this sauce, and have been for the past few years.
-It’s rich, nutty, tangy, and bright—perfect for drizzling over salads, grain bowls, roasted veggies, in wraps, and more.
-Trust me, it tastes good on just about everything!
+I am completely obsessed with this oil-free dressing, and have been for the past few years.
+Itās rich, nutty, tangy, and bright.
+Perfect for drizzling over salads (like this kale salad with peaches and crispy chickpeas), on grain bowls, over roasted veggies, in wraps, and more.

-What Is Tahini?
+What is Tahini?

-Tahini is a paste made from ground sesame seeds, also known as sesame butter.
+Tahini is a paste made from ground sesame seeds (also known as sesame butter).
 It has a rich, nutty flavor and a creamy texture, making it the perfect base for this dressing.
 Tahini is packed with healthy fats, fiber, and vitamins, plus it offers antioxidant and anti-inflammatory benefits!

-Key Ingredients
+Ingredients Needed

-Scroll down to the recipe card to get the full recipe with measurements.
+Scroll down to the recipe card to get the full recipe with measurements!

-- Tahini: The star ingredient!
-Make sure to use a smooth, runny tahini—not one that’s thick and firm.
-My favorites are Trader Joe’s, Soom, and Seed + Mill.
+- Tahini: Make sure to use a smooth, runny tahini.
+My favorites are Trader Joeās, Soom, and Seed + Mill.

 - Lemon Juice: Adds a bright, tangy element.

-- Water: This helps thin the dressing to a pourable consistency without the need for olive oil!
+- Water: This helps thin the dressing to a pourable consistency without the need for olive oil.

-How To Make Creamy Lemon Tahini Dressing
+How to Make Lemon Tahini Dressing

-It’s so easy!
 Simply mix all of the ingredients together in a bowl until it reaches a creamy, pourable consistency.
 Depending on the thickness of your tahini, you may need to add a little more water to get the perfect texture and desired consistency.

-Ways To Use This Dressing
+How To Use Lemon Tahini Dressing

-This creamy dressing is so versatile and tastes good drizzled on just about anything!
+This creamy salad dressing is so versatile and tastes good drizzled on just about anything!
 Here are some of my favorite ways to enjoy it:

-- In salads
+- in salads

-- Poured on top of roasted vegetables
+- pour it on top of roasted vegetables

-If you make this recipe, please be sure to leave a comment and ★★★★★ star rating below letting me know how you liked it!
-This helps others find my recipes.
-I appreciate your support, as always. xo, Megan
+If you make this recipe, please be sure to leave a comment and ā ā ā ā ā star rating below.
+Don’t forget to tag me on Instagram so I can see your creations!

 Lemon Tahini Dressing